ministryofjustice/hmpps-subject-access-request-ui/docs/database-setup.md

 There is an RDS instance in each of the namespaces (dev, preprod and prod).
 Table migrations have been applied to each of them.
 This page describes how to interact with the databases and update the tables.

 ## Connecting to the database
-To connect to the database you will need to find out the key environment variables for each instance.
+1. To connect to the database you will need to find out the key environment variables for each instance.
 First run

 `kubectl get pod -n < namespace >`

 to see all of the pods in the namespace.
-You will need to look inside the API pods, because those are where the database interaction happens within the application.
-Run the following command to see all the environment variables set in the pod:
+You will need to look inside the API pods (as opposed to the UI pods), because those are where the database interaction happens within the application.

+2. Run the following command to see all the environment variables set in the pod:

 `kubectl exec -it < api pod name > -n < namespace > -- env`

 The variables you will need are **DATABASE_NAME**, **DATABASE_USERNAME**, **DATABASE_PASSWORD** and **DATABASE_ENDPOINT**.

+3a.
 To connect to the database we use a port-forward pod.
-These have already been set up in each namespace, but being ephemeral they will not live permanently.
+These have already been set up in each namespace, but being ephemeral and not managed by a Kubernetes Deployment they will not live permanently.
 The command to create them is:
 ```Shell
 kubectl \
   -n < namespace > \